Episode

 .

-at Guy's hand a moment longer, then without a word bolts off to retrieve
+(Dana stares at Guy's hand a moment longer, then without a word bolts off to retrieve the med kit)

 .